-International public law also contains rules and remedial devices aimed at dealing with unexpected developments impacting the obligations of states.
-As the remit of our query is limited to a review of the scenarios relevant to concession agreements, we will focus on certain provisions in bilateral investment treaties and certain devices existing in international customary law.
+International public law also contains rules and remedial devices aimed at dealing with unexpected developments impacting on the obligations of states.
+As the remit of our query is limited to a review of the scenarios relevant to the situation of concession agreements, we will focus on certain provisions in bilateral investment treaties, and certain devices existing in international customary law.